Mastering devops: accelerate your ci/cd pipeline today

 Solution:

-• Prioritize fixing flaky tests over new features.
+• Prioritize fixing flaky tests over new feature development.

 Solution: